leeros00/Limonata/README.md

    python main.py
    ```

-## 📚 Learn More
-Explore the [User Guide](docs/user_guide.md) and [API Reference](docs/api_reference.md) for detailed tutorials and advanced features.

 ## 💡 Use Cases
 - **Food & Beverage:** Mix and control temperatures for brewing, fermentation, or flavor testing.
 - **Pharma & Biotech:** Prototype bioreactors and chemical synthesis processes.
 - **General Process Engineering:** Experiment with flow control, heating, and automated sampling.

-## 🤝 Contribute
-We welcome contributions from all backgrounds!
-Check out our [Contributing Guide](CONTRIBUTING.md) for more details on how you can help.

 ## 📜 License
 Limonata is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.